 - Avoid nightshades– Tomato, white potato, eggplant (brinjal), chili pepper, cayenne pepper, capsicum and paprika.
 Sweet potatoes and black pepper are acceptable in small quantity.
 Gradually, white potato can be introduced back into the diet in small quantities.

-- In curries- avoid brinjal, black gram, lady finger, tomato.
+- In curries- avoid nightshades, black gram and lady finger.
 All other curries are fine.
 Use less oil and less spice.

 - Daily take 1 teaspoonful of pure turmeric powder with normal water.
 You can also take turmeric capsules.